meeroslav/missing.manual/src/blog/immutable-arrays-and-objects/index.md

 ## Conclusion

 We learned how we can replace mutable operations with their immutable counterparts.
-Switching to immutable state helps us to more easily reason about our state of the application and to easily track changes.
-It also helps us to avoid unplanned side effect.
+Switching to the immutable state helps us to more easily reason about our state of the application and to easily track changes.
+It also helps us to avoid an unplanned side effect.

 Please have in mind that immutable operations are recreating the array or object every time.
 If you are dealing with large objects or collections, this might not be the ideal way to handle your data.
 There are some libraries that are specialized in fast immutable operations (e.g. [Immutable JS](https://github.com/immutable-js/immutable-js) or [Immer](https://github.com/immerjs/immer)), so if you hit the performance roadblock with immutable operations, be sure to check them out.